 From that notion he created of LibriVox, a website where volunteers select books in the public domain (royalty-free books) to narrate by themselves or as a group of narrators.
 By the time 2012 rolled around, LibriVox carried a catalogue of over 6,244 unabridged books and continues to produce dozens of titles per month.

-Side Note: becoming a volunteer narrator at LibriVox is a good way for up-and-comers to practice the art and skill of audiobook narration.
-It gives you a chance to test drive the niche to see if it’s right for you.
+You can still become a volunteer narrator at LibriVox.
+This platform provides a good way for up-and-comers to practice the art and skill of audiobook narration, as well as test drive the niche to see if it’s right for your voice acting career.

 In 2003 and 2004 cassettes were phased out and replaced by CDs as the dominant format for audiobooks, but the CD steadily declined as digital technology became more accessible and the popularity of audiobooks continued to grow.

-At the end of 2013, the Audio Publishers Association released a report indicating that CD revenue was down 7% but still represented approximately 53% of the market, while download units were up 29% and represented approximately 61% of the market.
-Download revenue went up 24%, representing approximately 41% of the market.
+At the end of 2013, the Audio Publishers Association released a report indicating that CD revenue was down 7 percent, but still represented approximately 53 percent of the market, while download units were up 29 percent and represented approximately 61 percent of the market.
+Download revenue went up 24 percent, representing approximately 41 percent of the market.
 In the overview the report cited, “The greatest potential for growth exists in digital formats.”

-I reached out to Michele Cobb, President of the APA, to see what her thoughts are on the future of the audiobook industry.
-She says, “The future of audiobooks is our industry continuing to do more of what we do best – make amazing performances from excellent content.
+Michele Cobb, President of the APA, said that “The future of audiobooks is our industry continuing to do more of what we do best – make amazing performances from excellent content.
 We’ve been extremely good at evolving, embracing new formats and growing.
 I have no doubt that we will continue this and when the next big thing in digital makes its way to the surface will be riding the wave at the front.”